duniter/duniter/protocol.md

 Merkle URL is a special kind of URL applicable for resources `udc/view/[AMENDMENT_ID]/members`, `udc/view/[AMENDMENT_ID]/voters`, `udc/transactions/recipient/[OPENPGP_FINGERPRINT]`, `udc/transactions/sender/[OPENPGP_FINGERPRINT]`, `udc/transactions/coin/[COIN_ID]`.

 Such kind of URL returns Merkle tree hashes informations.
 In NodeCoin, Merkle trees are an easy way to detect unsynced data and where the differences come from.
 For example, `udc/view/[AMENDMENT_ID]/members` is a Merkle tree whose leaves are hashes of members key fingerprint sorted ascending way.
-Thus, if any new key is added, a branch of the tree will see its hash modified and propaged to the root hash.
+Thus, if any new key is added, a branch of the tree will see its hash modified and propagated to the root hash.
 Change is then easy to detect.

 For commodity issues, this URL uses query parameters to retrieve partial data of the tree, as most of the time all the data is not required.
-NodeCoin Merkle tree has a determined number of parent nodes (given a number of leaves), which allows to ask only for interval of theme.
+NodeCoin Merkle tree has a determined number of parent nodes (given a number of leaves), which allows to ask only for interval of them.

 Here is an example of members Merkle tree with 5 members (taken from [Tree Hash EXchange format (THEX)](http://web.archive.org/web/20080316033726/http://www.open-content.net/specs/draft-jchapweske-thex-02.html):